 May contain errors — check source documents for definitive information.

-This bill would give Parliament's Intelligence and Security Committee new powers to oversee how the United States uses UK bases or facilities for military and security operations.
-It would require UK authorities hosting or involved in those bases to share information with the ISC, subject to exemptions for sensitive matters, and set out related rules to support that oversight.
-It aims to increase transparency and parliamentary scrutiny of foreign military activity in the UK.
+This bill would give Parliament's Intelligence and Security Committee (ISC) oversight over how the United States uses bases or facilities in the United Kingdom for military and security operations.
+It would require information about those operations to be provided to the ISC, subject to defined exemptions, and it covers related purposes.

 Generated 6 March 2026